keesiemeijer/php-basics-tutorial/README.md

 ## First thing first

-PHP files have a `.php` file extention (e.g. `my-first-php-file.php`).
+PHP files have a `.php` file extention (for example `my-first-php-file.php`).
 When PHP looks at a PHP file, it looks for the opening and closing PHP tags `<?php` and `?>`.
-This tells PHP the code inside the tags is actual PHP code.
-The fun thing about PHP files is that they can contain HTML (or other languages) as well.
+This tells PHP the text inside the tags is actual PHP code.
+The great thing about PHP files is that they can contain HTML (or other languages) as well.

 Here is a simple example of a web page with some HTML and PHP code.